dlde-2022/dlde-2022.github.io/_pages/home.md

 <p>

 <p>
-The focus of this workshop is on the interplay between deep learning (DL) and differential equations (DEs).
-In recent years, there has been a rapid increase of machine learning applications in computational sciences, with some of the most impressive results at the interface of DL and DEs.
+In recent years, there has been a rapid increase of machine learning applications in computational sciences, with some of the most impressive results at the interface of deep learning (DL) and differential equations (DEs).
+DL techniques have been used in a variety of ways to dramatically enhance the effectiveness of DE solvers and computer simulations.
 These successes have widespread implications, as DEs are among the most well-understood tools for the mathematical analysis of scientific knowledge, and they are fundamental building blocks for mathematical models in engineering, finance, and the natural sciences.
-This relationship is mutually beneficial.
-DL techniques have been used in a variety of ways to dramatically enhance the effectiveness of DE solvers and computer simulations.
-Conversely, DEs have also been used as mathematical models of the neural architectures and training algorithms arising in DL.</p>
+Conversely, DL algorithms based on DEs--such as neural differential equations and continuous-time diffusion models--have also been successfully employed as deep learning models.
+Moreover, theoretical tools from DE analysis have been used to glean insights into the expressivity and training dynamics of mainstream deep learning algorithms. </p>

 <p>
 This workshop will aim to bring together researchers from each discipline to encourage intellectual exchanges and cultivate relationships between the two communities.